2025 Supreme Court Wrap-Up

 • Supporters of the administration saw this as a necessary check on judicial overreach.

-• Critics argued that limiting nationwide injunctions could let unconstitutional policies remain in effect until challenged in every jurisdiction — a high bar in practice.
+• Critics argued that limiting nationwide injunctions could let contested policies remain in effect until challenged in every jurisdiction, a high bar in practice.

 The Court didn’t rule on the constitutionality of Trump’s order itself.